How To Deal With Academic Burnout & The Symptoms

 A lack of nutrients has a direct effect on your physical and mental health.
 Our bodies need fuel to run in the form of nutritious, whole foods.

-According to Nutritionist Resource, burnout really can be combatted with nutrition!
+According to Nutritionist Resource, burnout really can be combated with nutrition!
 Getting plenty of vegetables and fruits, proteins, complex carbs, nuts and fish are just some of the many foods we can eat to help reduce the stress that leads to burnout.

 Have a digital curfew

-The “always-on†and “FOMO†culture we live in today has us on our digital devices more than ever before.
+The always on and FOMO culture we live in today has us on our digital devices more than ever before.
 Whilst some sense of fun can be cultivated from this, it’s ultimately a recipe for burnout in the near future.

 Set a time to completely unplug from your phone, especially at night.
 If you really must be on your phone, then turn on a blue light filter, dim the brightness and turn off any unnecessary notifications to reduce the need to reach out when it pings.